-NEWS RELEASE: Governor, House and Senate come to an “understanding” on Maui healthcare reform billPosted on Apr 21, 2015 in Latest News, Newsroom, Press Releases
+NEWS RELEASE: Governor, House and Senate come to an “understanding” on Maui healthcare reform billPosted on Apr 21, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Honolulu– Governor David Ige announced today that the House and Senate have agreed to his request to take to conference HB 1075, SD2 on Maui healthcare reform.